benkiefer/tools/vagrant-stuff/README.md

 # Current Modules
  - VIM
  - Apache
+ - Activemq

 Note: VIM is the only module that is installed by default currently.

 # Coming Soon
-Modules for ActiveMQ, MySql, and H2.
+Modules for MySql, and H2.
 I hope.